Campus management systems vs. traditional administration: a comparison

 A traditional management system may have low initial costs, but often hides unexpected expenses:

-• High personnel costs: Manual processes require additional staff to be assigned to administrative tasks.
-This can place a considerable burden on a university's budget planning.
+• High personnel costs: Manual processes require additional staff who must be assigned to administrative tasks.
+This can place a considerable strain on a university's budget planning.

 • Inefficient use of resources: Studies show that up to 30% of administrative resources can be lost due to outdated processes.
 An effect that could easily be avoided!

-• Costs for training courses: Familiarising yourself with different systems can be time-consuming and incur additional training costs.
+• Training costs: Familiarising yourself with different systems can be time-consuming and incur additional training costs.

 Long-term savings through modern systems

-Campus Management Systems The new solutions not only offer an efficient solution for managing student data, but also lead to significant savings in operations:
+Campus Management Systems On the other hand, they not only offer an efficient solution for managing student data, but also lead to significant savings in operational costs:

-• Automation of processes: Many manual tasks can be automated using intelligent software solutions.
+• Automation of processes: Intelligent software solutions can automate many manual tasks.
 This leads to a significant reduction in Working hours and thus personnel costs.

 • Centralised data management: All relevant information is stored in one place.
 This improves efficiency and significantly reduces the effort required for data maintenance.